top of page

 900

-Persian polymath, philosopher, and physician Al-Razi (854–925) discovers many compounds and chemicals in his medicinal experimentations—and one of them is alcohol.
+Persian polymath, philosopher, and physician Al-Razi (854–925) discovered many compounds and chemicals in his medicinal experimentations, including alcohol.

 1000

-The Moors (the name given to a large population of Arabs, Berber North Africans, and Muslim Europeans) introduce alembic distillation methods in France and Spain.
+The Moors (the name given to a large population of Arabs, Berber North Africans, and Muslim Europeans) introduced alembic distillation methods in France and Spain.

 1144